xsuchy/ada-zangemann-cz/docbook/README.md

   - Besides explicit fallbacks, a language directory could have a symlinked directory with a common name like 'fallback' to point to the directory of the fallback.
 - For Markdown support the Pandoc Markdown might be a good flavor to standarize on.
 - Fallback of languages could include editions.
 For example `en_US_no-starch-press` could fall back to `en_US` and then `en` and then `ltr` (left to right).
 For this mechanism to work well, it should be possible to specify the fallback mechanisms.
+- Besides reading direction, different languages have different conventions of spine orientation.
+In many countries top-to-bottom is common so that the spine can be read when the book is lying flat on a table.
+In Italy and French apparently it is more common to have the spine text be from bottom to top to align with typographic conventions for sidways text.
+This property might be included as part of the fallback hierarchy, or it could be left as a choice for the publisher of the book.
+Then it would need the same level of configuratability as the cover images.

 ### Request for feedback